ophelia9009/157a_project/README.md

 Project Overview:
 We created a 3 tier architecture social media forum based web application that took inspiration from the widely popular “front page of the internet” aka Reddit.
 We used a tech stack of Java and its JDBC API to connect to MySQL database and displayed in Jakarta Server Pages (JSP) with additional functionality in JavaScript.
 Additional logic is also encapsulated in servlets and the project is deployed on Apache Tomcat.
 The project’s purpose is to emphasize communities and topics within subforums that are populated by users, posts, and comments.
 Joining engaging discussions, keeping up to date with the latest news, and Q&A are envisioned relevant usages for individual end-users of the application.
 Further developments of fondness and a sense of belonging to the people and subforums who engage with each other can foster communities.
 With time, such interconnectedness can have overall positive benefits for the members.
 For example, if one wanted to start a project for more programming experience and to put on their resume, they could start by reaching out to subforums that have people with related interests.
 If they wanted to create an application like this, reaching out to the MySQL, Java, JavaScript, etc. subforums and recruiting teammates and mentors to develop with and learn from should be feasible.
 This is only one of the many benefits that this project could bring when thriving active communities develop with time.

+Set up the MySQL database with the files in /db/.

 To run the backend:
 ```
 $ cd backend